Woody Allen sexual abuse allegation: Celebrity reactions

 Others expressed mixed feelings.
+Michael Caine, who starred in Allen's film Hannah and Her Sisters, said he was "stunned" by the allegations and did not regret working with Allen, having "had a wonderful time with him", but would not work with him again, cited his (Caine's) patronage of the NSPCC.
 John Turturro, who cast Allen in his romantic comedy Fading Gigolo, said, "He was a respectful person to me professionally.
 Now is a different time.
 I wouldn't cast him now. ...
 I don't regret having worked with him".
-Greta Gerwig initially declined to answer questions about her work with Allen in To Rome with Love (2012).
-In 2018, while promoting Lady Bird, Gerwig came under scrutiny for her work with Allen.
-On NPR's Fresh Air, when she was asked about working with Allen, Gerwig said, "I think I'm living in that space of fear of being worried about how I talk about it and what I say."
-She responded to a similar question after Lady Bird won the Golden Globe Award for Best Motion Picture – Musical or Comedy by saying, "[my] job right now I think is to occupy the position of writer and director."
+Greta Gerwig initially declined to answer questions about her work with Allen in To Rome with Love, but in 2018, while promoting Lady Bird, she came under scrutiny for her work with Allen.
+On NPR's Fresh Air, when asked about working with Allen, Gerwig said, "I think I'm living in that space of fear of being worried about how I talk about it and what I say."
+She responded to a similar question after Lady Bird won the Golden Globe Award for Best Motion Picture – Musical or Comedy, saying, "[my] job right now I think is to occupy the position of writer and director."
 After being publicly criticized by Dylan Farrow for ignoring her allegations, Gerwig apologized for working with Allen.
 She elaborated in an interview with The New York Times: "Dylan Farrow's two different pieces made me realize that I increased another woman's pain, and I was heartbroken by that realization.
 I grew up on his movies, and they have informed me as an artist, and I cannot change that fact now, but I can make different decisions moving forward."
 Fanning said that she regretted her decision "if it hurt anyone" but did not apologize for working with Allen.
 Joaquin Phoenix said, "When I worked with Woody, I knew about the stuff that had come up years ago.
 I know his daughter ended up writing an open letter.
 I was not aware of that when we worked together."
 In an interview on NBC's Meet the Press, Jeff Daniels said, "Would I do another one with Woody?
 The difficult decision would be to turn him down, because of The Purple Rose of Cairo."
 Peter Sarsgaard, when asked whether he would work with Allen, said, "It's such a complicated question.
 I've already done a Woody Allen movie".
-Chloe Sevigny said, "I have my own turmoil that I'm grappling with over that decision.
+Chloë Sevigny said, "I have my own turmoil that I'm grappling with over that decision.
 Would I work with him again?
 Probably not."
 Marion Cotillard said, "I have to say today, yeah, if he were to ask me again ...
 I don't think it would ever happen because the experience we had together was very odd.
 I admire some of his work but we had no connection on set."